jjallaire/draftpod/src/components/guide/articles/multi-player.md

 If you are playing with paper cards, you can then pull these cards from your cardpool and begin playing.
 Note that the decklist is presented in collector number order (i.e. by color, ordered alphabetically within each color).
 If you sort/store your cardpool in this order it only takes a couple of minutes to pull out the cards.

-If you are playing using MTG Arena [Direct Challenge](https://mtgarena-support.wizards.com/hc/en-us/articles/360001447063-Direct-Challenge-FAQ), you should choose the MTGA Format, copy your decklist to the clipboard, then import it into MTGA before playing:
+If you are playing using MTG Arena [Direct Challenge](https://mtgarena-support.wizards.com/hc/en-us/articles/360001447063-Direct-Challenge-FAQ), you should select **MTGA Format**, copy your decklist to the clipboard, then import it into MTGA before playing:

 <p>
 <img src="/images/guide/multi-player-decklist-arena.png" width="100%" />